Monadical-SAS/solana-dns/README.md

   The network leader can theoretically handle **710,000 TPS**, and this library additionally caches records locally up to the signed TTL.

 - [It's cool as hell.](https://medium.com/solana-labs/proof-of-history-explained-by-a-water-clock-e682183417b8)
   Solana ain't your average blockchain, it pulls all this off with **[no sharding or validation delays](https://solana.com/no-sharding-podcast-episode-2-how-does-solana-work/)**.
+See the [Solana Architecture](#Solana-Architecture) section for more info.

 ---